 Western PA

 If you want to find locavore Pittsburgh folks on a Saturday morning, head to the Bloomfield Saturday Market.
-Some of the tastiest stuff in the city awaits there: cocktail mixers from Mystic Mixtures Potions Bar; heirloom meats from Grateful Life Farm; the most craveable carbs from Wise County Biscuits, and a ridiculous amount more.
+Some of the tastiest stuff in the city awaits there: cocktail mixers from Mystic Mixtures Potions Bar; the most craveable carbs from Wise County Biscuits, and a ridiculous amount more.
 This is one of those farmers markets that’s a jumping social scene.
 EBT is accepted across the market; simply stop by the information tent to buy wooden tokens that can be used with any vendor at the market.
-The Bloomfield Saturday Market runs 11 a.m. to 2 p.m., from May 7 to November, 19, 2022 and the first and third Saturdays, December through March.
+The Bloomfield Saturday Market runs 9 a.m. to 1 p.m., from May to mid-November and the first and third Saturdays, December through March.
 5050 Liberty Ave., Pittsburgh; (412) 681-8800.

 Wilkinsburg, a borough in Allegheny County, bordering Pittsburgh’s southeastern edge, is home to a popular farmers market, which runs weekly on Thursdays from mid-June through mid-October, from 4 to 6 p.m. each week.
 At the market, you’ll find farmers, crafters, artisans and prepared food vendors, exemplifying the Pennsylvania Association for Sustainable Agriculture’s slogan: “Buy Fresh, Buy Local, Buy Art.”
-Shoppers involved with the Fresh Access Food Bucks program through Just Harvest will get $2 bonus tokens for every $5 spent on an EBT card, which can be used to purchase more fruits and vegetables!
-SNAP, debit and cash are also accepted.
+The market is proud to host numerous small businesses, healthy living organizations, and LBGTQIA+ and BIPOC vendors.
+Produce is sold on a “pay what you can” basis and Snap benefits are accepted!
 739 Penn Ave., Wilkinsburg; (412) 999-2688.

 What’s your favorite PA farmers market?
 Let us know in the comments here or on the PA Eats Facebook page!